Kangana Ranaut Is Happy That People Noticed Her Wearing A Saree Worth Rs. 600; Here’s Why!

 "Just because it's from the roadside (shop) doesn't mean it's not good.
 When you buy it from a big store, it does make it a different stuff," she concluded.

-Kangana was last seen in Judgementall Hai Kya, starring opposite Rajkummar Rao.
+Kangana was last seen in Judgmentall Hai Kya, starring opposite Rajkummar Rao.
 She will next be seen in a sports comedy titled, 'Panga', which will also star Jassi Gill, Neena Gupta, and Richa Chadha.

 MOST READ: Disha Patani Stuns Tiger Shroff With Her Incredible Back Flip; Watch Video!